-Logistics are one of the leading responsibilities of a wedding planner and this role broadly covers vendor referrals to negotiating services, prices and finally to executing the bride’s vision.
-These responsibilities may not as easy it may seem, as the job entails eliminating guess work and ensuring a seamless and smooth wedding.
+Logistics are one of the leading responsibilities of any event organizer and this role broadly covers vendor referrals to negotiating services, prices and finally to executing the bride’s vision.
+These responsibilities may not as easy it may seem, as the job entails eliminating guess work and ensuring a seamless and smooth event.
 Budgeting is another responsibility taken on in addition to managing logistics.
 Club the two together and it forms the yardstick for success and sets the successful ones apart from the rest, a skill that many can learn but only the best master with years of experience and gathering credentials covering event after event.
-There also are wedding planners that bring about a broader skill set that includes designs and styling services giving their clients tasteful design ideas and creatives.
+There also are agencies that bring about a broader skill set that includes designs and styling services giving their clients tasteful design ideas and creatives.

 - Puts in long hours of work which results in at least 80 to 250 hours of work